ingJuanArenas/ingJuanArenas/README.md

-👋 Hola, soy Juan!
+👋 Hi there, I'm Juan!

-🎓 Desarrollador Full Stack apasionado por el backend.
+🎓 Full Stack Developer passionate about backend technologies.

-💻 Especializado en la creación de soluciones eficientes y robustas.
-Me enfoco en construir APIs REST con **Spring Boot** y bases de datos con **PostgreSQL**, mientras exploro el desarrollo frontend con **Angular**.
+💻 Specializing in building efficient and robust solutions.
+My focus is on creating REST APIs with **Spring Boot** and managing databases with **PostgreSQL**, while also exploring frontend development with **Angular**.

 ---

-🚀 Proyectos Destacados
+🚀 Featured Projects

-### 🍽️ API REST para un Sistema de Restaurante
+### 🍽️ REST API for a Restaurant System
-**Tecnologías:** Java, Spring Boot, Spring JPA, Hibernate, PostgreSQL, JWT **Descripción:** Una API REST completa para la gestión de un restaurante, que incluye autenticación de usuarios con JSON Web Tokens (JWT) y operaciones CRUD para la gestión de mesas, pedidos y menús.
+**Technologies:** Java, Spring Boot, Spring JPA, Hibernate, PostgreSQL, JWT **Description:** A comprehensive REST API for restaurant management, featuring user authentication with JSON Web Tokens (JWT) and CRUD operations for managing tables, orders, and menus.

-### 🥗 Recetas App
+### 🥗 Recipes App
-**Tecnologías:** Angular, Tailwind CSS **Descripción:** Un proyecto de frontend que muestra una interfaz moderna y responsiva para explorar diferentes recetas, demostrando habilidades en el diseño y la implementación de interfaces de usuario.
+**Technologies:** Angular, Tailwind CSS **Description:** A frontend project showcasing a modern and responsive user interface for exploring different recipes, demonstrating skills in UI design and implementation.

 ---

-### 🔧 Tecnologías & Herramientas
+### 🔧 Technologies & Tools

----

 <div style="display: flex; gap: 20px; align-items: center; flex-wrap: wrap;">